saadhassan96/a11y/content/authors/shelton/_index.md

 ---
 # Display name
-title: Gabriel Sagrera
+title: Shayne Shelton

 # Full Name (for SEO)
-first_name: Gabriel
+first_name: Shayne
-last_name: Sagrera
+last_name: Shelton

 # Is this the primary user of the site?
 superuser: true